wp-plugins/upi-crm-universal-crm-solution/readme.txt

 == Description ==

-INTRODUCTION - WHAT IS UPICRM AND HOW DOES IT WORK?
+UpiCRM: WordPress CRM and lead management solution/plug-in.
-UpiCRM is the simplest, most elegant and easy to use CRM solution and lead management solution, designed for WordPress users.
+Simple & easy to install and set-up, powerful and intelligent solution, designed for all WordPress users.

-Mobile Device Integration:
-Use the "one-click" actions available in the UpiCRM mail notification in order to quickly assign leads to any of your team members or to change leads status.

 UpiCRM is designed to easily integrate with your WordPress website.
-It works in parallel with existing solutions you are currently using, such as existing contact forms (Contact Form7, Gravity Form, and any other contact forms you are currently using (future version – contact us), in order to collect and mange leads and customers from your website.
+It works in parallel with existing solutions you are currently using, such as existing contact forms - Contact Form7, Gravity Form, Ninja Forms, and any other contact forms you are currently using, in order to collect and mange leads and customers from your website.

-UpiCRM method of operation is as follows:
+UpiCRM solution works as follows:
 Elegant, non-intrusive, easy to set-up:
-UpiCRM maps your existing database/forms of leads from your current website, by using an advanced yet elegantly simple, semi-automatic mechanism, in order to create a new single, central, unified database of all your leads, while importing all past data from contact forms databases (if existing), and all new leads generated during the configuration mapping process.
+UpiCRM maps your existing database/forms fields from your current website, by using an advanced yet elegantly simple, semi-automatic mechanism, in order to create a new single, central, unified database of all your leads.
+UpiCRM can also import existing data from contact forms databases (if existing), and import all leads during the configuration and mapping.

 Complete Customer Lifecycle Management:
-UpiCRM unified leads database unfolds new capabilities for managing the lifecycle of all leads, from receiving a new lead and routing it to the designated person, through managing the process required per each lead, and up to the closing of the process with each lead as recorded by yourself.
+UpiCRM unified leads database unfolds new capabilities for managing the lifecycle of all leads:
+Receive new leads - track traffic sources, route lead to the designated person, manage status per each lead, up to the closing of the process.
+Future version V2.0, expected on October 2015, will include lead conversion to customer / contact.

 Teamwork & Collaboration:
-UpiCRM provides the means for the most efficient teamwork, by allowing new leads to be assigned to any designated function of your team – sales, marketing, executives, and service providers.
+UpiCRM provides the means for the most efficient teamwork, by allowing new leads to be assigned to any designated function of your team – sales, marketing, executives, and service providers, while keep tracking the lead management process by the management team.

 Analytics, Monitoring and tracking:
-UpiCRM offers advanced capabilities of analytics and effectiveness analysis, by attaching the traffic source to each and every lead, as well as utilizing the URL tagging mechanism, in order to allow you to gather, report, and analyze the marketing activities you manage, starting right from the investment in a marketing channel.
+UpiCRM offers the most advanced capabilities of analysis and effectiveness measurements, by attaching the traffic source to each and every lead, as well as utilizing the URL UTM tagging mechanism, in order to allow you to gather, report, and analyse the marketing activities you manage, starting right from the investment in a marketing channel.

 Dashboards and KPI's:
-Gain instant knowledge of your current funnel and situation with the UpiCRM dashboard.
+Gain instant knowledge of your current funnel and predictions with the UpiCRM dashboard.
 No more endless spreadsheets, manual reports or confused and angry managers.
 Simply provide your executive team with an easy access to the real-time, easy to understand UpiCRM dashboard.

-API and integratio:
-New API hooks to extend and interface with other plugins and solution.

 == Installation ==

+Manual install:
-Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+Upload `upicrm.zip` to the `/wp-content/plugins/` directory and extract all files.
 Activate the plugin through the 'Plugins' menu in WordPress

-FIRST TIME INSTALLATION AND CONFIGURATION
+note: you can always download UpiCRM form our web site: www.upicrm.com/download

+Automatic installation:
+While on "Add New" screen on "Plugins" page from your WordPress dashboard / management screen - simply search for UpiCRM, and click the "install now" link.
+Be sure to activate UpiCRM plugin after installation!

+First time configuration:
-After installing the plugin from upicrm.com website, or from "plugins" page on your WordPress site, you will need to perform the following actions before you can enjoy the capabilities of UpiCRM.
+After installing the plugin from upicrm.com website, or from "plugins" page on your WordPress site, you will need to perform the following actions before you can enjoy the capabilities of UpiCRM:

 First Step: Set up users and roles.